talibkateeb/El-Salvador-Financial-Study/README.md

 <img width="749" alt="Screen Shot 2021-08-31 at 8 02 46 PM" src="https://user-images.githubusercontent.com/80144026/131958059-364ab329-25e2-4952-a194-72adc1c5c36d.png">

-* The average monthly remittance for the entire country: $623.18 Million
+* The average monthly remittance for the entire country: $623.18 Million.

 <img width="1088" alt="Screen Shot 2021-09-02 at 11 37 36 PM" src="https://user-images.githubusercontent.com/80144026/131961414-c21ad749-581d-4e59-92af-895c14d846f3.png">

 ### With this information, we asked ourselves:

-*What if we can reduce the fees for the senders so they can send more money to the beneficaries?
+*What if we can reduce the fees for the senders so they can send more money to the beneficiaries?
 More money for food, education, basic services and healthcare?*

 ___